CORN MEN

 Government-analyst and family friend, the late Sir Arthur Lundahl, discovered nuclear-missiles in Cuba during a routine review of spy-plane photos.

-As soon as Americans saw the photos of missile silos (or whatever those blurry images were that appeared ominously in Time and Life magazine in the fall of 1962) the honeymoon was over.
+As soon as Americans saw photos of missile silos (or whatever those blurry images were that appeared ominously in Time and Life magazine in the fall of 1962), the honeymoon was over.
 Whatever good-will remained between Americans and Cubans after the Bay of Pigs now officially ended.

-Overnight, Cuban heroes became in the eyes of our media reckless peasants who were in-over-their-heads and playing-with-fire as they entertained what were apparently their Russian suitors, mentors, and friends.
+Overnight, in the eyes of our media, Cuban heroes became reckless peasants who were in-over-their-heads and playing-with-fire as they entertained what were apparently their Russian suitors, mentors, and friends.

-During the missile crisis, my dad led — from a military base on the island of Key West — the Navy anti-submarine helicopter squadron, HS-1.
+During the missile crisis, from a military base on the island of Key West, my dad shadowed Russian subs.

-HS-1 (de-activated in 1997) was tasked to keep under 24/7 surveillance the nuclear-armed Russian submarines then swarming the Florida keys and Cuba.
-I remember Dad scattering about on the islands in our area the squadron’s assets (including helicopters) to better protect them from a nuclear strike he believed might actually come.
+Navy helicopter squadron HS-1 (de-activated in 1997) was tasked to maintain surveillance on nuclear-armed Russian submarines swarming the Florida Keys.
+I remember Dad scattering helicopters & other assets around the islands in our area to better protect them from nuclear strikes he believed might actually come.

-I remember the military ordering everyone in Key West to fill their bathtubs with drinking water and to take other precautions they thought might help if the Russians shut-off our supplies.
-In those days all fresh-water came through a small above-ground pipe which ran alongside the only highway through the Florida keys.
+I remember the military ordering everyone in Key West to fill bathtubs with drinking water and take other precautions to avoid catastrophe should the Russians shut-off our supplies.
+In those days all fresh-water came through a small above-ground pipe which ran alongside the only highway through the Florida Keys.

-Should the Russians cut both the water pipe-line and the highway — to isolate Key West from the mainland — we would at least have bathtubs of water to drink.
+Should Soviets cut both water and highway to isolate Key West from the mainland, at least we would have bathtubs of water to drink some folks thought.

-Well, as everyone knows, the crisis resolved.
-Neither side fired nuclear missiles.
-[In 1989, the Soviets revealed (and U.S. intelligence confirmed) that 24 locked and loaded nuclear missiles were already installed on the island of Cuba, which the Kennedy administration knew nothing about — according to historian Richard Rhodes.
-Had the USA attacked Cuba as advocated by some advisors, a nuclear exchange would have destroyed Florida and much of the Southern United States.
-The Editorial Board ]
+[ In 1989, the Soviets revealed (and U.S. intelligence confirmed) that 24 locked and loaded nuclear missiles were already installed on the island of Cuba, which America knew nothing about according to historian Richard Rhodes.
+Had the USA attacked Cuba, advocated by some advisors, a nuclear exchange would have destroyed Florida and much of Southern United States — perhaps reaching even the nation’s capital.
+The Editors ]

-The elites in both the USSR and the USA sobered up a little, thankfully, and endeavored to tighten their stewardship over these horrific weapons.
-We haven’t had a nuclear close-call (at least any known to the public) since.
+The elites in both USSR and USA sobered some, thankfully, and endeavored to tighten stewardship over these horrific weapons.
+We haven’t had a nuclear close call (at least any known to the public) since.

 What about Cuba?